tomhaerter/getjay-backend/README.md

 ## Environment variables
 Sensitive data is stored in `.env`-files in a folder called `environments` in the root project.
-Create a folder `environments` in the projct root and create the files `.env.test` and `.env.development` in this folder.
-Each of these files needs to have the following variables set:
+Create a folder `environments` in the projct root and create the file `.env`in this folder.
+The file `.env.example` contains a template with all the necessary environment variables.
+Their meanings are:
 - `POSTGRES_HOST`=[The postgres host.
 For docker-compose, this is the service name.]
 - `POSTGRES_PASSWORD`=[The password for the postgres database]
 - `POSTGRES_USER`=[The database user]